gonzalo-mg/fcc-random-quote-machine/README.md

-# FreeCodeCampo Front End Development Libraries Projects - Build a Random Quote Machine
+# FreeCodeCamp Front End Development Libraries Projects - Build a Random Quote Machine

 ## Objective: Build an app that is functionally similar to this: https://random-quote-machine.freecodecamp.rocks/.